lomirus/lomirus.github.io/content/post/customize-manjaro/index.md

 ## Foreword

 I've used Windows OS for a long time.
-I can still remember that when I was at the junior high school student, it's 2015.
-I was still a fan to Microsoft at that time, and it's also that year, that the Windows 10 was released.
-I was so excited but I didn't have a PC then that could reach the lowest requirement of Windows 10.
-But I still recommended one of my friends and helped him install the newly released system.
-At the beginning, I couldn't understand why there are so many people do not want try the new system but use the old and retired Windows XP.
-But many years have passed, and this time it turns to me that I cannot understand why there are still so many bugs on Windows 10.
-So I am waiting for Windows 11 coming soon.
+I can still remember that time, when I was just a junior high school student.
+It's 2015.
+I was still a fan to Microsoft at that time.
+And it's also in that year, the Windows 10 was released.
+I was so excited but I didn't have a good PC then that could reach the lowest requirement of Windows 10.
+But I still tried to recommend one of my friends and helped him install this newly released operation system.
+At that time, I couldn't understand why there were so many people who did not want to try the new system, but kept the old and already-retired Windows XP.
+But many years have passed, and now it turns to me that I cannot understand why there are still so many bugs on Windows 10.
+So I was waiting for Windows 11 coming soon, hoping some breaking changes and improments.
 However, unfortunately, it is just not as good as what I thought.

 About a month ago, on Jun 17th, I installed the Manjaro with Gnome.

 But just after a month, on Jul 19th, it crashed. (but Windows is worse still I think)

-And that's why I wrote this article ---- to restore my customized system quickly instead of searching the bug solutions for a whole day.
+And that's why I wrote this article ---- to restore my customized system working environment quickly instead of searching the bug solutions for a whole day for everytime I reinstalled the system.

 ## Customize

 ### Set Redrock Mirrors